-In this unique incident, the plaintiff was on his motorcycle riding along a country road when he came upon a group of livestock.
-Unfortunately, he did not possess adequate time or space to avoid colliding into some of the animals and the force of the crash sent him off his bike.
+In this memorable incident, the plaintiff was on his motorcycle riding along a country road when he came upon a group of livestock.
+Unfortunately, there was not sufficient time or space to avoid colliding with some of the animals, and the force of the crash sent him off his bike.

-He sustained injuries to his brain and spine and they eventually resulted in paraplegia.
-He sued the owner of the animals for negligence for failure to control his livestock and to prevent the accident.
-The owner shot back that the plaintiff’s injuries were exaggerated and, in any event, the motorcyclist was responsible for the crash in the first place.
-Eventually, both sides decided to settle for $500,000.
+He sustained injuries to his brain and spine, eventually resulting in paraplegia, requiring ongoing medical care.
+In addition, he sued the owner of the animals for negligence for failure to control his livestock and to prevent the accident.

 SHREVE VS. SWALEC; COOK COUNTY; $3,209,000 JURY AWARD

 In this case, a motorcyclist, Larry Shreve, was driving down a road when a Verizon truck attempted to turn left into a driveway right in front of Shreve.
-Unfortunately, before the truck driver could do that both crashed into each other.
+Unfortunately, the truck driver failed to make a safe maneuver and instead collided with the motorcycle.

-However, their arguments in court were not effective with the jury because they returned a $3,209,000 award for Shreve for pain and suffering, emotional distress, disfigurement, medical bills, and loss of normal life.
+However, their arguments in court were not effective with the jury because they returned a $3,209,000 award for Shreve for chronic pain and suffering, emotional distress, memory loss, disfigurement, medical costs, and loss of normal life.
 The company's insurance company paid the jury award.

 BIDINGER VS. COLLINS; KANE COUNTY; $100,000 SETTLEMENT

 This complicated incident involved a motorcycle that collided with a car.
-The car attempted to make a left turn into the lane of the motorcycle but did not leave enough time for the latter to pass by before running into it.
+The car attempted to make a left turn into the motorcycle lane but did not leave enough time for the latter to pass by before running into it.

-The plaintiff was a passenger on the motorcycle and was thrown off the bike and into a metal sign following the injury.
-She claimed she suffered a closed head injury as a result of the accident and sued both drivers as well as the owner of the sign.
+The plaintiff was a passenger on the motorcycle and thrown off the bike into a metal sign following injury.
+She claimed she suffered a closed head injury due to the accident and sued both drivers and the sign owner.

-Her lawsuit contended that the drivers were negligent in not slowing down and staying alert; also, it argued that the sign owner created a dangerous condition by not removing it at the urging of the local authorities.
-This case did not last long in court, however, as all sides agreed to short-circuit the litigation in favor of settlement in the amount of $100,000.
+Her traumatic brain injury lawsuit contended that the drivers were negligent in not slowing down and staying alert; also, it argued that the sign owner created a dangerous condition by not removing it at the urging of the local authorities.
+However, this head injury case did not last long in court, as all sides agreed to short-circuit the litigation in favor of a $100,000 settlement.

 HILL VS. J.M.
 IRRIGATIONS INC.; COOK COUNTY; $5,750,000 SETTLEMENT

-The defendant driver in this case turned left right into the plaintiff as he was driving his motorcycle.
-The crash left the victim with a serious head injury as well as general foot, hand, and pelvic pains.
+The defendant driver, in this case, turned left right into the plaintiff as he was driving his motorcycle.
+The crash left the victim with a serious head injury and general foot, hand, and pelvic pains.

 He sued the driver as well as the driver's employer under a vicarious liability theory.
-At trial, he not only claimed damages in the form of medical bills, pain and suffering, and reduced quality of life but also that the incident left him unable to attend work.
+At trial, he claimed damages in the form of medical costs, pain and suffering, and reduced quality of life and that the incident left him unable to attend work.

 In her lawsuit against the manufacturers, she claimed the tires were not fit for their intended use as manufactured and distributed.
-To the contrary, the defendant countered that the tires were fine but that the plaintiff did not properly fill them with air prior to departing.
+On the contrary, the defendant countered that the tires were fine, but the plaintiff did not properly fill them with air before departing.
 As such, they refused any liability.
-The jury disagreed and awarded her $15,000,000 for pain and suffering and other damages.
+However, the jury disagreed and awarded her $15,000,000 for pain and suffering and other damages.

 VITHA VS. STAPLES; MCHENRY COUNTY; $151,000 JURY AWARD

-Our Experienced Motorcycle Accident Lawyers Can Help You if You Suffered a Brain Injury
+Our Experienced Motorcycle Accident Lawyers Could Help You if You Suffered a Brain Injury

 Motorcycle accidents are like a tornado in the lives of the victims and their families.
 Whole lives are disrupted and put on pause as the tragedy unfolds before them.
 Our firm specializes in helping them so that their burden will be lighter.

 We have built an experienced and passionate team that is eager to bring a claim on your behalf.
-We can make sure that you get the compensation you deserve under the law and at no upfront cost.
-We work on contingency so that you don’t have to pay us if you're not happy with our results.
+We can ensure that you get the compensation you deserve under the law and at no upfront cost.
+We work on contingency to not have to pay us if you're not happy with our results.